 "I was proud to craft the bill's strong derivatives title.
 My legislation brings a $600 trillion market into the light of day and ends the days of Wall Street's backroom deals...I will continue to stand up to Wall Street lobbyists and special interest groups to advocate for these reforms as we work to get this bill signed into law," said Lincoln, who faces a tough run-off election in early June.

-A manager's amendment to strike Lincoln's controversial provision was not offered after Senate Banking Committee Chairman Christopher Dodd (D-CT), the chief architect of the financial regulatory reform bill, and Sen. Richard Shelby of Alabama, the ranking Republican on the banking panel, failed to reach a deal, CQ Today reported..
+A much-anticipated manager's amendment to strike Lincoln's controversial provision was not offered after Senate Banking Committee Chairman Christopher Dodd (D-CT), the chief architect of the financial regulatory reform bill, and Sen. Richard Shelby of Alabama, the ranking Republican on the banking panel, failed to reach a deal, CQ Today reported..

 Federal Reserve Chairman Ben Bernanke, FDIC Chairman Sheila Bair, Comptroller of the Currency John Dugan and Paul V. Volcker, former Federal Reserve chairman and White House economic policy adviser, spoke out strongly against Lincoln's proposal.